ChilliCream/graphql-platform/README.md

 _For our examples we use .net core and the dotnet CLI which you can download [here](https://dot.net)._

-Lets get started by setting up a new console application that we will use to showcase how to setup a GraphQL schema and execute queries against it.
+Let’s get started by setting up a new console application that we will use to showcase how to set up a GraphQL schema and execute queries against it.

 ```bash
 mkdir graphql-demo